wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### RED Metrics for Traffic

-You can visualize traffic data in charts using traffic derived metrics and filter them using the point tags listed below.
+You can visualize traffic data in charts using tracing traffic derived metrics and filter them using the point tags listed below.
 Wavefront assigns the corresponding span tag values to these point tags.
 The span tag values are used without modification.

 ![the screenshot shows the filters available for a traffic derived red metrics query in the chart builder.
 The filers are explained after the screenshot.](images/edge_derived_red_metrics.png)